Online Paging with Heterogeneous Cache Slots: Abstract

 $(\Leftarrow)$ Now suppose that there is a solution $S$ for $\requestsequence$ with at most $F$ faults.
 By the earlier observations, we know that $S$ must have exactly $F$ faults, including exactly $F'$ faults on the request in $\requestsequence'$ and exactly $7$ faults per each edge gadget.
 As there are $F'$ faults on $\requestsequence'$, we can find some $p$, $0\le p\le P-1$, such that $V_{S,pm}= V_{S,pm+1} = \cdots = V_{S,pm+m-1}$, per Corollary~\ref{cor: bundles stabilize}.
 Let $U = V_{S,pm}$.
 For each $j\in U$, all requests $\requestpair{x_{b,j}}{\ast}$, for $b = pm, pm+1,\ldots,pm+m-1$, must be in the same slot, that we refer to as the slot associated with vertex $j$.
 The size of $U$ is $k$, and we claim that $U$ must be a vertex cover.
 To show this, let $(u,v)$ be an edge, and let $e$ be its index.
 Solution $S$ makes $7$ faults on gadget $\edgegadget_{p,e}$, so for this gadget it must be either a $u$-solution or a $v$-solution.
 If it is a $u$-solution then $\requestpair{g_{p,u}}{\ast}$ is served in some vertex cache slot.
 But the only vertex slot available in that time step is the slot associated with vertex $u$.
 This means that $u$ must be in $U$.
 The case of a $v$-solution is symmetric.
 Thus we obtain that either $u\in U$ or $v\in U$.
 This holds for each edge, implying that $U$ is a vertex cover.
 This proves the claim, and completes the proof of the theorem. \end{proof}

-This section initiates the study of \HeteroServer in non-uniform metrics. \WeightedAllOrOnePaging is the natural weighted extension of \AllOrOnePaging (allowing general and specific requests) in which the pages have weights and the cost of retrieving a page is its weight.
+Section~\ref{sec: introduction} introduced the generalization of the standard \kServer problem called \HeteroServer, where each request, in addition to the request point, specifies also a subset of servers that are allowed to serve the request.
+The previous section focussed on the special case of \HeteroServer in uniform metrics.
+Extending this work beyond uniform metrics, this section addresses \WeightedAllOrOnePaging, the natural weighted variant of \AllOrOnePaging (allowing general and specific requests) in which the pages have weights and the cost of retrieving a page is its weight.
 This is equivalent to \HeteroServer in star metrics with requestable-set family $\slotsetfamily=\braced{[k]} \cup \braced{\braced{s} \suchthat s\in [k]}$.
 This section proves the following theorem:

 \begin{theorem} \WeightedAllOrOnePaging has a deterministic $O(k$)-competitive online algorithm. \end{theorem}